CSCDP/referral-partner-analysis/README.md

 **Log data** - We are assuming that users have run their Annex A files through our Annex A cleaner and our Log code.
 This is to ensure typos in column names or in data fields are identified and standardized before we start the analysis.

 **Clean data** - The analysis is only as good as the data it is based on.
-Although running your Annex A data through the Annex A cleaner and Log code might improve its quality, there is a risk that missing and/or incorrect data could get in the way of the analysis (in particular for events matching described below).
+Although running your Annex A data through the Annex A cleaner and Log code might improve its quality, there is a risk that missing and/or incorrect data could get in the way of the analysis (in particular for the events matching process described below).

 **Events matching** - This analysis defines whether each contact led to a referral and an assessment start.
 To do so, we are matching "contact" events (Annex A List 1) to "referral" events (Annex A List 3) and "assessment start" events (Annex A List 4).
 The matching process may imply some data getting lost:
 - **A contact will be matched to a referral if**